fpc/FPCSource/packages/fcl-xml/tests/README_DOM.txt

 Level 2 Core (282 tests):
   testgen 2001/DOM-Test-Suite/tests/level2/core core2.pp

+Level 2 HTML (677 out of 685 tests, only conversion -- not runnable yet): testgen 2001/DOM-Test-Suite/tests/level2/html html2.pp

 Level 3 Core (partial only, 131 out of 722 tests): testgen 2001/DOM-Test-Suite/tests/level3/core core3.pp

+Level 3 XPath (63 tests, only conversion -- not runnable yet): testgen 2001/DOM-Test-Suite/tests/level3/xpath xpath3.pp

-In the examples above, output names (core1.pp, etc.) carry no defined meaning, you may use anything instead.
+In the examples above, output names (core1.pp, etc.) carry no defined meaning, except they are used to construct test names which appear in the test reports.
+The test name is constructed from the unit name by removing the extension and adding a 'TTest' prefix.

 Normally, tests that contain properties/methods unsupported by FCL DOM, or other elements not yet known to testgen, will be skipped.
 The conversion may be forced